Skip to contents

 Function as.4vel() takes a three-velocity and returns a four-velocity.

 Given a four-vector \(V\), function inner4() returns the Lorentz invariant \(V^iV_i=\eta_{ij}V^iV^j\).
-This quantity is unchanged under Lorentz transforms.
+This quantity is unchanged under Lorentz transformations.
 Note that function inner4() works for any four-vector, not just four-velocities.
 It will work for (eg) a four-displacement, a four-momentum vector or a four-frequency.
 In electromagnetism, we could have a four-current or a four-potential.
 If \(U\) is a four-velocity, then \(U^iU_i=-c^2\); if \(U\) is a 4-displacement, then \(U^iU_i\) is the squared interval.
 If \(P\) is the four-momentum of a photon then \(P^iP_i=0\).

 Function to3() is a low-level helper function used when as.3vel() is given a four-velocity.